billpahutski/optimal_nfl_divisions/README.md

 # optimal_nfl_divisions
-Using KNN clustering to reallocate the divisions in the NFL to be optimzed
+Using KMeans Constrained clustering to reallocate the divisions in the NFL to be optimzed

 Writeup: